ckan/ckan/doc/testing-coding-standards.rst

-Generally, what we're trying to do is test the *interfaces* between modules in a way that supports modularization: if you change the code within a function, method, class or module, if you don't break any of that code's unit tests you should be able to expect that CKAN as a whole will not be broken.
+Generally, what we're trying to do is test the *interfaces* between modules in a way that supports modularization: if you change the code within a function, method, class or module, if you don't break any of that code's tests you should be able to expect that CKAN as a whole will not be broken.

 As a general guideline, the tests for a function or method should: